KOTOR-Community-Portal/mod-builds/content/k2/spoiler-free.md

 **Non-English Functionality:** YES

 **Installation Method:** Loose-File Mod

+**Known Bugs:** This mod will cause female models wielding blaster rifles or blaster repeaters to run... well, strangely, with the rifle merged into their torso.
+This is a known bug which JC is looking to fix, but for now as long as you aren't playing a woman wielding a rifle or repeater, you should never notice it.
+If you do intend on doing a female rifle-wielder run, skipping this mod is probably for the best.

 **Installation Instructions:** Move the files from the override folder to your override directory.
 Optionally, if you prefer the aesthetic of the K1 running animation, you can also move the files from the 'K1 Style Running' folder to your override and overwrite.